acuvity/minibridge/README.md

 - [x] Support for user extraction to pass to the policer
 - [ ] Optimize communications between front/back in aio mode
 - [ ] Plug in prometheus metrics
-- [ ] Support connecting to an MCP server using HTTP